www.deejaysystem.com

 0 (VALUE) Apply the lValue value to the output.
 In BOOL outputs 0 is FALSE and any other value is TRUE.

-1 (UNDEFINED) Show indefinite value or no value.
+1 (UNDEFINED) Show undefined value or no value.
 Example: show "---" in the track number when no track is loaded.

 2 (ALLON) The output should turn on everything it has, all its lights, segments, etc..
 It is used at the startup to ensure that all outputs are working properly.